The Master of Business Analytics Online

 This course introduces management topics conceptualized at the organizational and subunit levels of analysis, with a primary focus on how organizations generate capacities for change in response to their environments.
 There is an emphasis on organizational design as a means of adaptation.

-Phases in creating relational databases systems for collecting, storing and extracting data for business analysis including use of the Structured Query Language (SQL).
-Steps in creating and operating a data warehouse, including multi-dimensional modeling, extracting, transforming and loading data for business analysis.
+Phases in creating relational database systems for collecting, storing and extracting data for business analysis, including use of the Structured Query Language (SQL).
+Data quality issues.
+Steps in creating and operating a data warehouse, including multidimensional modeling, extracting, transforming and loading data for business analysis.
 Prerequisite: MIS 661A (recommended).

-Selected advanced business intelligence and data analytics topics (e.g., big data, web analytics, text analytics, real-time analytics and others, as applied to business scenarios).
-Prerequisites: MIS 661A, MIS 664A, MIS 667A.
+Selected advanced business intelligence and data analytics topics, e.g., big data, social network analysis, web (social media) analytics, text analytics, text scraping and others, as applied to business scenarios.
+Seminar-based or survey-based course.
+Project intensive.
+Prerequisites: BAN 614 (may be taken concurrently).

 Applications of Analytics